fortrabbit/blog/universal-stack-changelog.md

 ---
 author: fl
 created: 2016-12-20
 published: true
-title:      "Universal Stack changelog"
+title: Universal Stack changelog
-excerpt:    "See all platform changes with new Universal Stack."
+excerpt: See all platform changes with new Universal Stack.
 lead: "This is nuts and bolts for our existing clients on changes with the latest platform update.
 TL;DR: No action required from your side.
 All platform updates are opt-in.
 Your Apps, plans, settings and pricing will stay exactly the same."
+tags:
+  - changelog
 ---
 ## New Apps > Professional Stack — WORDING

 Your "**New Apps**" are now called "**Professional Apps**".
 That's it.
 Everything else stays the same.
 We are fully committed to further support and develop the Professional Stack.

 ## Universal Stack — NEW